 The test result is automatically recorded in the instrument's memory, which can store up to 20 previous tests.
-To disconnect the Tester from the cylinder firstly turn off the cylinder valve, then depress the odour test button until all the air is exhausted.
+To disconnect the Tester from the cylinder firstly turn off the cylinder valve, open the flow control valve until all the air is exhausted then close the valve.
 It is now safe to disconnect the connection hose and cylinder regulator.